ANNE BACKUS is fighting for us!

 Meet anne

-After earning a degree in Industrial Engineering from Mississippi State University, Anne moved to Anderson County to work at the Y-12 Plant as a Project Manager for 33 years.
-While she was working, she raised three daughters and supported them as a girl scout leader, band mom, classroom volunteer, and sunday school teacher.
-Since retiring in 2014, she has become the proud grandma of two boys.
+After earning a degree in Industrial Engineering from Mississippi State University, Anne moved to Anderson County, where she worked for 33 years as a Project Manager at the Y-12 Plant.
+While she was working, she raised three daughters, supporting them as a Girl Scout leader, band mom, classroom volunteer, and Sunday school teacher.
+Since retiring in 2014, she has become the proud Grandma of two boys.

 Anne has spent her retirement volunteering in her community.
 She enjoys tutoring young people in math and working with youth in her church.
-Nothing makes her happier than seeing the light bulb go off when someone understands a math problem — sometimes she even gets them to actually like math.
-Anne also acts as a Court Appointed Special Advocate (CASA) for the Anderson County Juvenile court.
-Though challenging, it is her most rewarding and impactful work.
+Nothing makes her happier than seeing the light bulb go off when someone understands a math problem – and actually begins to like math.

-Anne also is involved in social advocacy work in Anderson County as the founder/co-chair of PFLAG’s Oak Ridge Chapter and a member of the Anderson County NAACP.
+Anne also serves as a court Appointed Special Advocate (CASA) in the Anderson County Juvenile Court.
+Though challenging, it is her most rewarding and impactful volunteer service as she advocates for safe and permanent homes for abused and neglected children.
+Anne also is involved in social advocacy service in Anderson County as the founder and an officer of PFLAG’s Oak Ridge Chapter and as a member of the Anderson County NAACP.